uma-email/poc/README.md

 Claim_1 is a mandatory "iss" claim that identifies who created the macaroon.

-Claim_2 should be an issued-at "iat" timestamp of the macaroon.
+Claim_2 is an issued-at "iat" timestamp of the macaroon.

-Claims are public.
+All claims are public.

 MAC<sub><i>AS</i></sub> = HMAC(K<sub><i>AS</i></sub>, NONCE<sub><i>AS</i></sub>)